 Accommodation: SpringHill Suites Deadwood

 Public marinas provide easy access to the water and boat launch/dock areas.
 Furthermore, many of the commercial docks provide rental skiing/fishing/pontoon boats and wave runners.
-Also, there’s plenty of opportunities to go picnicking and camping.
+Also, there are plenty of opportunities to go picnicking and camping.

 In fact, some of the best family-friendly attractions and quirkiest roadside attractions are located in Route 66’s Midwest states—Illinois, Missouri, and Kansas.
 The beauty of a Route 66 road trip is that the scenery and experiences are constantly changing, allowing something for every type of traveler.